 One of my interests here at New Savanna is the emergence of interpretation as the centerpiece of academic literary criticism.
 To that end I’ve quoted J. Hillis Miller on how primitive things were at Harvard when he did his graduate work there in mid-century: “None of these people, including Douglas Bush, really had any idea about how to talk about a poem, in my opinion.”
 Well, things were pretty crude in the early to mid-1960s, when Jonathan Culler his undergraduate work there and Miller was at Hopkins.

-Here’s what Culler says:
+Here’s what Culler says about the early days:

 I started at Harvard in 1962, so it was ’61-62 that I was in England.
 At Harvard I was majoring in history and literature, and I had a tutor my freshman year because I had sophomore standing.
 He was a grad student named Ricardo Quinones who turned out to be a Renaissance scholar, and he assigned exercises in which we were supposed to compare two critical treatments of a single poem and identify the arguments, which I found very interesting.
 That was the way I really got into New Criticism.
 It was a moment when New Criticism at Harvard was something a little bit dangerous, a little racy.
 Reuben Brower’s course, “Hum 6,” attracted the most ambitious students and was clearly an enclave at odds with the general ethos of the Harvard English department, with people like Walter Jackson Bate and others, who did much more intellectual history.
 Brower’s ethos was very serious, close attention to the text, not talking about biography, not talking about authors.
 He had a small group of very smart graduate students and assistant professors who worked with him and taught with him, people like Richard Poirier, Anne Ferry and David Kalstone.So I worked with those people throughout my time at Harvard.
 Anne Ferry was my tutor one year, and David Kalstone was director of my honors thesis, so I was very much in the New Critical line of work.
 I took several courses with Anne Ferry and one year had weekly tutorials with her, and the New Critical reading did feel like a carrot that was slightly out of reach.
 I could never feel confident that what I did for Anne Ferry would get an A. I always knew there was going to be something crucial that I had missed.
 She would always find something that I had failed to grasp or some matter of tone that I had gotten wrong.But by the end of my time at Harvard I came to feel that I knew how to do this sort of criticism.But then my senior year Joseph Frank, the Dostoyevsky scholar from Princeton, came to Harvard as a visiting professor.
 He taught a graduate seminar on trends in contemporary criticism, which I managed to get into.
 That was the first course I had that was explicitly focused on criticism itself as a topic.
 They didn’t have things like that at Harvard in those days.
 We read Auerbach—it was mostly Continental—and Spitzer and Sartre, and some phenomenological criticism, Poulet, and we ended up at Hillis Miller’s Disappearance of God or Poets of Reality.
 That was what got me interested in thinking of this not just as a matter of method, but as a real subject that one could study and where there were trends.
 And for the first time I realized that there were philosophical implications and underpinnings and different sorts of criticism.
 So that’s what led me to go on to work on that kind of topic in graduate school.

-That’s from an interview he gave to Jeffrey Williams, then editor of the minnesota review (now defunct).
+That’s from a 2007 interview he gave to Jeffrey Williams, then editor of the minnesota review (now defunct).
 He goes on to talk about studying in England, which was much more gentile, and less professionalized, than American academia: “Even publication for many was thought of as vulgar. [...]
 But there was the notion, in the days when I was there, of literary studies as a kind of gentlemanly pursuit, and you chatted.”

 He goes on to talk of Structuralist Poetics (1975), a rewrite of his dissertation.
 The chronology is interesting.
 He was teaching at Oxford from 74 to 77, but spent the fall of 77 at Yale: “I was getting all kinds of invitations to travel around the country and talk about ‘What is structuralism?’
 That’s what people were interested in.”
 So we have the Hopkins structuralism conference in the fall of 1966, where Derrida brings down the house with his critique of Lévi-Strauss, and yet structuralism remains current through the 1970s.